 Minimum Wage In Johnson County

-On September 10, 2015, the Johnson County Board of Supervisors unanimously passed an Ordinance Establishing a Johnson County Minimum Wage, which will take effect November 1, 2015.
+On September 10, 2015, the Johnson County Board of Supervisors unanimously passed an Ordinance Establishing a Johnson County Minimum Wage, which took effect November 1, 2015.

 This page includes information for workers, employers and residents.
 More information will be added as questions arise.